gallaure/outbound/getting-started.md

 export default withAuthenticator(App);
 ```

 In this component we've used the `withAuthenticator` component.
-This component will scaffold out an entire user authentication flow allowing users to sign up, sign in, confirm sign in for MFA, and reset their password.
+This component will scaffold out an entire user authentication flow allowing users to sign up, sign in, reset their password, and confirm sign in for multifactor authentication (MFA).

 ## 6. Run the app locally